Tars4815/ponti/README.md

 Then, it's time to open the [annotations.js](https://github.com/labmgf-polimi/ponti/blob/main/assets/js/annotations.js) file with a text editor to modify the position of the first default annotation.
 In order to do so, paste the copied coords within the squared brackets after ***position:*** in the code snippet below:

+If you'd like to change the name or the description of the annotation, insert the desired texts according to the comment in the code.

+Hence, to complete the procedure, you need to define the camera view to be set when the annotation is clicked in Potree.
+In order to do this, rotate and move the model view and look for the desired perspective.
+Then, in the *scene* section of the sidebar, click on **Camera**: you will make visible a new Properties panel in which the coordinates linked to the camera *position* and camera *target* location that defines the actual view in the scene will be displayed.
+Copy and paste these values in the code according to the comment.

 ```
 /* Annotations definition */
 {// Annotation 1